MicrosoftDocs/learn/learn-pr/azure-devops/shared/includes/deploy-local-setup.md

 ### Set the upstream remote

-A *remote* is a Git repository where team members collaborate.
-It's like a repository on GitHub.
+A *remote* is a Git repository where team members collaborate (like a repository on GitHub).
+Here you list your remotes and add a remote that points to Microsoft's copy of the repository so that you can get the latest sample code.

 Run this `git remote` command to list your remotes: